How to set up dbt Development#

 prod

-); these schemas will always be written to by shared Airflow machines - Make sure you are using a role that has permissions to _write _to the database, rather than just read. dbt needs a role that can create tables.
+); these schemas will always be written to by deployed production servers only - Make sure you are using a role that has permissions to write to the database, rather than just read. dbt needs a role that can create tables.
 You can see the roles available to you in the Snowflake UI.
+The standard role is called

 Install package dependencies#